Skip to content

 The concept of independence for Puerto Rico has recently received increased attention…in the states.

-People who live in Puerto Rico highly value their U.S. citizenship and easy access to their many friends and family who have moved stateside.
+Yet the people of Puerto Rico do not want independence.
+They instead highly value their U.S. citizenship and easy access to their many friends and family who have moved stateside.
 In 2024, Puerto Ricans voted in support of statehood for the fourth time in a row in an island-wide plebiscite

 No Independence Party candidate has ever won a race for governor or resident commissioner.
 In fact, the Independence Party on the Island is too small to be considered among Puerto Rico’s major political parties.
 The Party’s results are equivalent, numerically, to the popularity in mainland politics of the Green Party or the Libertarians.
 There are also independence movements in California and Texas.